NicolasVollmer/NicolasVollmer/README.md

 [**3.
 A Gastro-Scene Showdown!**](https://github.com/NicolasVollmer/My_Ironhack_Mid-Bootcamp_Project)

-My wife and I love eating out together!
-Especially when travelling, we go through a lenghty process of finding the best restaurants for a good time.
-For this reason, I compared the restaurants from 10 European cities to find which destination generally has the best restaurants overall, and which restaurants are the go-to recommendations for each city!
-For data, I scraped reviews of restaurant businesses in these select cities from Google Maps.
+My wife and I are avid foodies and enjoy dining out, especially when traveling.
+To find the best dining experiences, I compared restaurants across 10 European cities to determine which destination offers the finest dining options and which restaurants are the must-visits in each city.
+The data for my analysis was gathered by scraping restaurant reviews from Google Maps in the selected cities.

 _Questions I sought to answer with my research:_